Healthy Homes Assessment Hawkes Bay

 Home Assessments Hawkes Bay for Rental Properties

-There are a variety of things to check when conducting a home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standards.
-The most common are:
+There are numerous concerns to look over during an house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standards.
+A few examples are:

-The consequences of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently being in the wrong of the tenancy solutions ruling can be significant for property managers and landlords.
-For professional advice get in touch now and schedule your rental properties home assessment.
+The repercussions of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently getting on the wrong side of a tenant services ruling could be significant for property managers and landlords.
+For expert assistance, get in touch now and schedule your rental properties home assessment.

 home assessments for rental properties